 9 The UNHCR Representation in Uganda, in cooperation with the Bureau for Africa, should, building on existing efforts: (a) reach an agreement with the Government of Uganda on its future involvement in registration including the use of biometric systems; (b) implement procedures for continuous registration; and (c) implement measures to mitigate the risk of registering Ugandan nationals in the ongoing verification exercise.
 Important Yes Assistant Rep (Protection) 31 December 2018 practices in the registration of newly arrived persons of concern, including nationality screening.
 The position of Senior Registration Officer has been created to coordinate registration matters with the government to ease coordination and overall risk management related to registration activities.
 This position has been filled since March 2018.
 OPM issued a directive in June this year, allowing the use of UNHCR's tools, in the interim, for continuous registration following completion of verification.
-Continuous registration has thus been rolled out in all locations where verification exercise and planned lessons learned exercise will provide the basis for discussions on future of registration in Uganda and possibly further afield.
+Continuous registration has thus been rolled out in all locations where verification is completed.
+It is considered that the completion of the verification exercise and planned lessons learned exercise will provide the basis for discussions on future of registration in Uganda and possibly further afield.
 In the meantime, UNHCR and the Government signed a Memorandum of Understanding (MoU) outlining the current agreement.
 Negotiations between UNHCR and OPM for the verification exercise began in March 2018 which led to the signing of the MOU on the 8th of July 2018.
-The MoU effectively covers the entire verification exercise with started since 1 March 2018.
-As mentioned above, the directives for use of UNHCR tools for registration for each site The continuous registration SOPs drafted by UNHCR in collaboration with OPM is currently under review for finalization.
+The MoU effectively covers the entire verification exercise which started since 1 March 2018.
+As mentioned above, the directives for use of UNHCR tools for registration was issued by the Government, allowing the use of UNHCR tools.
+The proGres v4/GDT was implemented at the end of verification for each site The continuous registration SOPs drafted by UNHCR in collaboration with OPM is currently under review for finalization.
 National Identity Registration Authority (NIRA) has been engaged.
-Nationality screening procedures has been incorporated in continuous registration exercise has been incorporated in continuous registration exercise has been incorporated in continuous registration for each site UNHCR is not directly engaged in nationality screening.
-This is a political decision at the perogative of the country due to security considerations.
-Given the situation in Uganda, nationality screening at the point of registration has been incorporated in the SOPs. --- -- ----------- ----- ------------------------------- ------------------ --
+Nationality screening procedures has been incorporated in continuous registration exercise.
+The measures to mitigate the risks of registering Ugandan nationals in the on-going verification exercise has been incorporated in the SOPs.
+UNHCR is not directly engaged in nationality screening.
+This is a political decision at the prerogative of the country due to security considerations.
+Given the situation in Uganda, nationality screening at the point of registration ha --- -- ----------- ----- ---------------------------- ------------------ --